-Obesity is a term used to describe somebody who is very overweight with a high degree of body fat.
+Obesity describes somebody who is very overweight, with a high degree of body fat.

-- over 40, you would be considered very obese.
+- 40 and over, you would be considered very obese.

 Another useful method is to measure around your waist.
-Men whose waist measurement is 94 cm or more and women whose waist measurment is 80 cm or more are more likely to develop obesity-related health problems, such as type 2 diabetes, heart disease and some types of cancer.
+Men whose waist measurement is 94cm or more and women whose waist measurement is 80cm or more are more likely to develop obesity-related health problems such as type 2 diabetes, heart disease and some types of cancer.